 - Place the bread pan (with ingredients) back into the unplugged bread machine.

 - Plug in the bread machine.
-Enter the correct settings (Basic, 1.5 lb or 2 lb, Light Color) and press the “Start” button.
+Enter the correct settings (Whole Wheat, 1.5 lb or 2 lb, Light Color) and press the “Start” button.

 - After the bread machine has finished, unplug the bread machine and remove the bread pan.
 Use oven mitts when removing the bread machine bread pan because it will be very hot!